dtwozero/vivaleak/README.md

-# vivaleak
+# Vivaleak
 Vivaldi has a bug that keeps persistent personal info in sqlite tables even after clearing browser history.

-# These are the tables inside the Web Data database:
+## These are the tables inside the Web Data database:

 autofill                   masked_credit_cards
 autofill_model_type_state  meta